 Does the universe exhibit design, like a watch?
 Does a design imply a designer?

 The argument from design is sometimes call the teleological argument.
-Telos means end or purpose.
+Telos means end (as in “endzone” in football) or purpose or goal.

 Here is the summary of his main points.